solana-foundation/solana-improvement-documents/proposals/0057-events.md

 and encoded always in the very first bytes of an event, account or instruction for the sake of efficient parsing.

+POA - Program Owned Account

+EOA - Externally Owned Account

 ## Detailed Design

+### Runtime

-In order to log an event, the SVM runtime must implement a new syscall:
+In order to log an event, the SVM runtime must implement a new syscall `sol_emit_`.
+The runtime must charge 100 + ceil(48 * len / 1024) CU per invocation.

 ```
 #include <sol/emit.h>